feliciadrey/feliciadrey/README.md

 Most of my projects focus on applying ML/DL methods, building predictive models, and uncovering insights from data.
 I also enjoy creating visualizations and experimenting with different approaches to make sense of complex datasets.

-Outside the data side of things, I’ve had some experience working across the stack — from building frontends to setting up APIs and workflows, which helps me bridge analysis with real-world applications when needed.
+Outside the data side of things, I’ve had some experience working across the stack, from building frontends to setting up APIs and workflows, which helps me bridge analysis with real-world applications when needed.

 I like diving into messy data, designing end-to-end pipelines, and turning ideas into something useful (❁´◡`❁).